 - mouth sores

-The cost of injections
+The cost of injections depends on the type of drug used.

-On the other hand, methotrexate only costs a fraction of what these treatments cost.
+On the other hand, methotrexate costs only a fraction of what these treatments cost.
 It comes in at about $2,000 per year.

-Under the Affordable Care Act, insurance companies must offer coverage for the treatment of chronic conditions like psoriasis.
+Under the Affordable Care Act, insurance companies must offer coverage for the treatment of chronic conditions such as psoriasis.
 The percentage of the drug cost that your insurance company covers depends on your plan.
 Insurance companies often put expensive drugs like biologics in the top tiers of their covered prescription drugs.
 Drugs in the top tiers tend to cost people more money out of pocket.

 - Emollients: These moisturize your skin.